Club Future Nostalgia: Critical reception

-Club Future Nostalgia was met with generally positive reviews from music critics.
+Club Future Nostalgia was met with positive reviews from music critics.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, the album has an average score of 81, based on 7 reviews, while AnyDecentMusic?'s assessment of critical consensus gave it 7.0 out of 10.

 Writing for the Los Angeles Times, Mikael Wood compared Club Future Nostalgia to Madonna's The Immaculate Collection (1990), while also complimenting Lipa's "vivid" vocals, writing she is a "magnificent" singer.
 In his review for Variety, Jem Aswad praised the album for getting the concept of merging remix albums and mixtapes "exactly right".
 He concluded by naming it "more free and fun" than Future Nostalgia.
 Roisin O'Connor at The Independent stated that the album makes one dance, as well as acclaiming the remixers for removing inhibitions from the liberated songs.
 Hannah Mylrea of NME viewed it as more of a mixtape than a remix album, and praised the album for merging many different genres together.
 AllMusic's Neil Z. Yeung commended Club Future Nostalgia for being a "sweaty, thumping update", "nonstop party", and "absolute blast", but also thought that some tracks did not hit the proper heights of what everyone wanted.

 For Slant Magazine, Sal Cinquemani criticized the album for lacking the "joyous, adrenaline-fueled arc" of the best DJ sets, but admired its unintentional virtual dance floor gateway.
 In a mixed review at Pitchfork, Owen Myers stated it "struggles to build the anticipation to earn a payoff."
 He elaborated, criticizing the remixers for heavy editing that makes the album feel "oddly uneven" and fun, but less than the value of its parts.
 Justin Curto of Vulture expressed that he is "devastated to report that it takes over 25 minutes for something exciting to happen" on the album.
 Tom Hull, who had praised the original album, found Club Future Nostalgia inessential but "glittering with ear candy" and was especially impressed by the Neneh Cherry rap sample on "Good in Bed".